Queatz/vessel/README.md

 Vessel explores something new in the land of programming.
 Take it for a spin, we think you'll like it.

+See [Why Vessel?](https://github.com/Queatz/vessel/wiki/Why-Vessel%3F) and [Guess the Number](https://github.com/Queatz/vessel/wiki/Example:-Guess-the-Number) to skip right to some examples.

 ## Thinking in Vessel

 Vessel has a few fundamental underlying concepts that are necessary to get to understand the language comprehensively.
 It is expressive.
 It only has a small subset of reserved characters - no keywords.